google-research/batch-ppo/README.md

 - **`agents.tools.simulate()`** fuses the step of an in-graph batch environment and a reinforcement learning algorithm together into a single operation to be called inside the training loop.
-This reduces the number of session calls and provieds a simple way to train future algorithms.
+This reduces the number of session calls and provides a simple way to train future algorithms.

 To understand all the code, please make yourself familiar with TensorFlow's control flow operations, especially [`tf.cond()`][tf-cond],